lmcl-umd/websiteWork/content/authors/peabody/_index.md

 user_groups:
 - Research Assistants
 ---
-Lydia is an undergraduate student from Bethesda, Maryland studying Psychology with a minor in General Business.
-She has a passion for music and is eager to learn any and everything about the way we think about and process music.
+Lydia is an ambitious undergraduate student from Bethesda, Maryland studying Psychology with a minor in General Business.
+She has a passion for music and a curiosity about the science behind how it impacts our world.